-A server allows businesses to point all users toward a centralized location to access files and applications.
+Alternatives to a business server: Workgroup Sharing Network Attached Storage (NAS) Device Microsoft 365 (formerly Office 365) Cloud Hosted Server (think Microsoft Azure or AWS) File Sync and Share Applications (think Drop Box, Google Docs) A server allows businesses to point all users toward a centralized location to access files and applications.
 There are some considerations when deciding if your business needs a server.
-In general, servers offer many benefits, and are a common approach for businesses that want consistency, centralization, and/or PCI, HIPAA or other industry-specific compliance.
+In general, servers offer many benefits, and are a common approach for businesses that want consistency, centralization, or compliance with PCI, HIPAA or other industry-specific requirements.
 If you're not sure that a server environment is right for your business, there are other alternatives to consider, each with their own pros and cons.

 This is a very common question among small businesses, so let’s start with a quick definition of what a server is.
 A server is typically an on-premise, high-performance piece of hardware that is combined with a high-end, server-based operating system that is used to store data and centralize resources (what a mouth full).
 When done properly, all computers point to this server to access files and application data while hardware/software redundancy keeps a high level of up-time for your staff.
 There are numerous benefits to this type of centralization, but it doesn’t come without a cost.